Short Answer

 Contract Snapshot

-This market resolves to "Yes" if the year-over-year Consumer Price Index (CPI) inflation is at least 4.5% in any month during 2026, with the outcome verified by the Bureau of Labor Statistics.
-Conversely, it resolves to "No" if CPI inflation does not reach 4.5% in any month of 2026.
-If the "Yes" condition is met, the market closes the following 8:31 AM ET after the outcome occurs; otherwise, it closes by February 14, 2027, at 8:29 AM EST. Payouts are projected 60 minutes after closing, and insider trading by employees of source agencies or those with material non-public information is prohibited.
+This market resolves to Yes if year-over-year CPI inflation is at least 4.5% in any month during 2026, as verified by the Bureau of Labor Statistics; otherwise, it resolves to No. The market opened on January 15, 2026, and will close the day following the qualifying event (at 8:31am ET) or by February 14, 2027, at 8:29am EST if the event does not occur.
+Insider trading by employees of source agencies or those with material non-public information is prohibited.

 Available Contracts